AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-digital-assets.md

    >[!NOTE]
    >
    >To resolve or remove the incoming references from other pages, update the relevant references before deleting an asset.
-   >
-   >
-   >Also, disable the force delete button using an overlay, to disallow users from deleting referenced assets and leaving broken links.
+You can disallow deletion of referenced assets as it causes broken links.
+Disable the force delete button using an overlay.

 ## Download assets {#download-assets}

-See [Download assets from [!DNL Experience Manager]](/help/assets/download-assets-from-aem.md).
+See [download assets from [!DNL Experience Manager]](/help/assets/download-assets-from-aem.md).

 ## Publish or unpublish assets {#publish-assets}